liferay/liferay-frontend-projects/How-to-adapt-most-popular-frameworks-projects.md

 And that will put a deployable portlet JAR file in a `build.liferay` directory inside your project.

+> 👀 Note that usually the adapter will run the production build of your project's framework under the hood.
+Then, when it is finished, the adapter will transform the result of that build to convert it into a deployable portlet.

 Additionally, if you run:

 ```sh